Documentation Index

 Parts Categories

-Set up your Parts Categories by going to File-> List Management-> Inventory-> Parts Categories
+Set up your Parts Categories by going to More -> List Management -> Inventory -> Part Categories

 Manufacturers

-Set up your Manufacturers by going to File-> List Management-> Inventory-> Manufacturers
+Set up your Manufacturers by going to More -> List Management -> Inventory -> Manufacturers

 Vendors